-A test when trying to determine if you have a conflict of interest or not, is to ask yourself:
+A test when trying to determine if you have a conflict of interest or not, is to ask yourself: "Could this conflict with my professional duties?"
 "Could this conflict with my professional duties?"

-If you answer YES to any of the questions below, you may have an actual, perceived or potential conflict of interest.
+If you answer $\underline{\text{YES}}$ to any of the questions below, you may have an actual, perceived or potential conflict of interest.